shahnamana/QTalk/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Is kids being on social media, parents' greatest online fear ?
+Are kids being on social media, parents' greatest online fear ?
 <br />
 Aren’t parents concerned about their child’s privacy ?
 - the explicit and inappropriate content shared online ?